Janet and Robert Wolfe Genealogy --- Go to Genealogy Page for Ella Frances Miles

 Notes for Ella Frances Miles

-Home Economics Instructor, Kansas State Agricultural College
+Ella Frances Miles was a Home Economics Instructor at Kansas State Agricultural College.

 Notes from Jack (John Francis) Schafer: When I was a young teenager, I appreciated listening to my mother tell of her background and growing-up years, sometimes leaning nearby while she ironed.
 Being considerably younger than my brother and sister, I had her somewhat to myself in this particular era.
 Mother was born in Chicago in 1886, the second of nine children.
 Her name was Ella Frances Miles.
 Her parentage had a largely Canadian background with mostly English and northern Irish ancestry.
 Her father was an executive in the Armour Co., being the son of a former Armour partner (deceased 1891).
 Her early childhood was in LaGrange, a western suburb, from where her father commuted to his job in downtown Chicago by commuter train.